Leighton Buzzard hairdresser wins English Hair and Beauty Awards

 Tammy added: “The British Hair and Beauty Awards is the one I’m really looking forward to.
 There’s a secret shopper and they would have been judging how much I advised them, either by phone calls or messages.If you win, you can have your business listed in the Good Salon Guide.”

 But this isn’t the only good news for Tammy.
-The busy mum is now expanding her business and opened BTN Beauty today in Phoenix Rejuvenation.
+The busy mum is now expanding her business and opened BTN Beauty this week (March 6) in Phoenix Rejuvenation.

 Her friend and former client Laura Green is going to be its resident beauty therapist, offering HD Brows, LVL lashes, gel nails, spray tanning, waxing and facials.